 Step 1: Is it the right time?
 Avoiding the property bubble

-As a savvy purchaser, you should always have a general idea on how much something should cost.
+As a savvy purchaser, you should always have a general idea of how much something should cost.
 This allows you to know which purchases are not worth it (way beyond market price) and which purchases are worth it (value for money).

 Here’s an oversimplified example: you know that a plate of chicken rice costs between $3-6 at a food court.
 All things being equal (amount of chicken, taste, location), if you find one selling for $2, you know it’s a bargain.
 If you find one selling for $15, you know it’s overpriced.
-The same goes for property – you should know the price range.
+The same goes for the property – you should know the price range.

 We admit that this is easier said than done – property bubbles are a thing.
 You might find that all the properties are selling for $15 (using the same chicken rice analogy).
 Try to avoid, at all cost, properties that command hyper-inflated prices – wait until the property market crashes (or adjusts) for a better value on your home purchase.

-Nothing will make you hate your new home more than the knowledge that your neighbours are paying significantly less on mortgage than you.
+Nothing will make you hate your new home more than the knowledge that your neighbours are paying significantly less on the mortgage than you.
 20 to 35 years is a long time to be resentful.